I enjoy writing about politics, economics, foreign policy, and culture.

-Don't Blame Comey for Clinton's Loss
+Don't Blame Comey for Clinton's Loss!

-The Senate Minority Leader has declared that Comey's controversial letter re-opening the investigation into Clinton's private e-mail server only days before November 8 was a fatal blow to her campaign.
-Struggling with a completely unexpected loss, Democrats are desperately trying to figure out how an imminently qualified and impeccably prepared Washington insider lost handily in the electoral college to a bombastic, buffoonish, offensive political rookie.
+The Senate Minority Leader declared that Comey's controversial re-opening of the investigation into Clinton's private e-mail server only days before the 2016 election was a fatal blow to her campaign.
+Struggling with a completely unexpected loss, Democrats were desperate to figure out how an imminently qualified and impeccably prepared Washington insider lost handily in the electoral college to a bombastic, buffoonish, and offensive political rookie.

 Public sentiment would likely have shifted to Sanders, placing Team Clinton and its supportive superdelegates in the agonizing position of trying to convince a skeptical electorate that the moderate former First Lady, despite her legal woes, was still the better general election candidate.
 Even if gobs of superdelegates quickly and quietly defected to Sanders, giving him the nomination, it is likely that Team Clinton would have put up a fight.
 Just as pro-Sanders progressives were outraged by Clinton's nomination, centrist Democrats would have been similarly outraged by Sanders' nomination.

 Clearly, Comey could have destroyed Hillary Clinton on July 5 by recommending to indict.
 However, he did not do so.
 This provides ample evidence that he never sought to harm Clinton's candidacy.